Jake-Sturgeon/cellular-automata/README.md

+# Cellular-automata Project

+This project was to use cellular automata to simulate the affects of fire spread through different mediums.
+To load the project:
+1. File -> Open.
+This will open in the folder `./ca_descriptions`.
+2. Open one of the example files;
+  - `wildfire.py`
+3. Run the CA by clicking the bottom left button 'Apply configuration & run CA'

 # CAPyLE
 CAPyLE is a cross-platform teaching tool designed and built as part of a final year computer science project.
 It aims to aid the teaching of cellular automata and how they can be used to model natural systems.